Ajoy Chakrabarty

-Pandit Ajoy Chakrabarty (born 25 December 1952) is a Hindustani classical vocalist, composer, lyricist and an exponent of the Patiala-Kasur gharana.
+Ajoy Chakrabarty (born 25 December 1952) is an Indian classical vocalist, and composer of the Patiala-Kasur gharana.
 He was awarded with the Padma Bhushan, the third highest civilian award in India in 2020 and the Padma Shri, the fourth highest civilian award in India in 2011.

 Early life

-Ajoy Chakrabarty was born in Kolkata, West Bengal.
-He was raised with his brother in Shyamnagar.
-His younger brother, Sanjay Chakrabarty, is a lyricist and composer.
+Chakrabarty was born in Kolkata, West Bengal on 25 December 1952 to Ajit Kumar Chakraborty and Mahamaya Devi.

-He graduated top of his class in music, both in B.A and M.A. from the Rabindra Bharati University in Kolkata and joined the ITC Sangeet Research Academy in 1978 as its first scholar.
-Today he is one of the youngest gurus of this academy.
+He graduated his class in music, both in B.A and M.A. from the Rabindra Bharati University in Kolkata and then ITC Sangeet Research Academy in 1977 as its first scholar.

-His father, Ajit Chakrabarty, was his first Guru.
+His father, Ajit Chakrabarty, was his first music teacher.
 He then studied with Pannalal Samanta, Kanaidas Bairagi, Munawar Ali Khan and Jnan Prakash Ghosh.

-Besides that, he had learnt from Latafat Hussain Khan, Nibruttibua Sarnaik, Hirabai Barodekar and in Carnatic styles from M. Balamuralikrishna, that kept enriching his musical expression and repertoire.
-Despite having such pure classical "taleem" in the Khyal genre, he also renders lighter forms such as Thumri, Tappa, Bhajan, Kirtan, Folk, Film/Non-Film and modern songs, in several different languages.
+Besides that, he had learnt from Latafat Hussain Khan, Nibruttibua Sarnaik, Hirabai Barodekar and in Carnatic styles from M. Balamuralikrishna.
+Apart from khyal, he also renders lighter forms such as Thumri, Tappa, Bhajan, Kirtan, Folk, Film/Non-Film and modern songs, in several different languages.

 He has received several prestigious awards including the Padma Shri (2011), Sangeet Natak Akademi Award (Delhi, 1999–2000), Kumar Gandharva National Award (1993) and the Best Male Playback Singer Award (Bengali Film "Chhandaneer" 1990) ("For bringing the rare depth of emotion, adorned by his command on the classical idiom") and National Tansen Samman 2015 - by the Chief Minister of Madhya Pradesh.
 He has also received felicitations from both the former and present Chief Ministers of his own State, West Bengal.
 In 2012, Chief Minister of West Bengal, Mamata Banerjee conferred him the Maha Sangeet Samman and the Banga Bibhushan, two of the State's highest awards.
 In 2015 he has received Guru Jnan Prakash Ghosh Lifetime Achievement Award.

 He also was awarded honorary citizenship in New Orleans, after performing with jazz musicians at Preservation Hall, the birthplace of jazz music.

-He had received his honorary doctorate degree in the presence of Hon’ble Prime Minister Narendra Modi and other dignitaries from IIT Kanpur.
+He had received his honorary doctorate degree in the presence of Hon'ble Prime Minister Narendra Modi and other dignitaries from IIT Kanpur.
 He was honored for his exemplary contributions in his respective field.